Before we can connect the LM2596 voltage regulator, we'll need to determine where the connection should take place.

 This method takes less time because no PSU disassembly is required.
 Additionally, it takes only seconds to revert the change if you'd like to undo your modifications.
 For these reasons, this is the method I'm going with.

-My printer is the Creality Ender 3 and uses common XT-60 connectors.
-Some printers use other connections, however; thus, be sure to choose a Y-splitter cable that will work with your printer.
+My printer is the Creality Ender 3 and uses common XT60 connectors, so I used this extension cable.
+Some printers use other connectors, however; thus, be sure to choose a Y-splitter cable that will work with your printer.